 The Roadchef name was first used in 1972.
 Despite several problems with finance and image they continued to grow, taking in several former operators and working with many different brand names.

 Roadchef's first logo showed a motorway symbol wearing a chef's hat.
-On amenity buildings, the company name would be written in gold/beige.
+On amenity buildings, the company name would be written as one word, in gold/beige.

 In the late 1970s, the logo was completely changed to showing a mug and a chef's hat, all in red.
 It would sometimes be accompanied by the slogan "serves the traveller".
 The company name would be written in exactly the same font.

-In 2001, another significant change was made, this time writing the company name entirely in lower case and adding a swirl below.
+In 2001, another significant change was made, this time writing the company name entirely in lower case and adding a halo below.
+In a refurbishment carried out with Lucid, each site was given a new, red welcome sign at the road and building entrances.
 The 'chef' portion was emphasised and the corporate branding began to insist that 'Roadchef' was one word again.
-In around 2013, the background for this logo was changed from red to grey.

-Within their services, Roadchef continued to use their own name, alongside their partner brands.
+Within their service areas, Roadchef continued to use their own name, alongside their partner brands.
 Changes to the advertising regulations in 2012 saw them happy to continue.

 See also: List of Roadchef services